neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **HRS-07 (IS-13): Human Resources Roles / Responsibilities**

-**Desc:** Roles and responsibilities of contractors, employees, and third-party users shall be documented as they relate to information assets and security.
+**Description:** Roles and responsibilities of contractors, employees, and third-party users shall be documented as they relate to information assets and security.

 **IAM-05 (IS-15): Identity & Access Management Segregation of Duties**

-**Desc:** User access policies and procedures shall be established, and supporting business processes and technical measures implemented, for restricting user access as per defined segregation of duties to address business risks associated with a user-role conflict of interest.
+**Description:** User access policies and procedures shall be established, and supporting business processes and technical measures implemented, for restricting user access as per defined segregation of duties to address business risks associated with a user-role conflict of interest.

 **EKM-03 (IS-18)**